lopuhin/kaggle-kuzushiji-2019/README.rst

     83        258       15.2025     7.1246      0.0          258        False      True       False
     83        258       15.2025     7.1246      0.0          -1         False      False      False

-XGBoost and LighGBM models are trained across all folds, and then blended.
+XGBoost and LighGBM models were trained across all folds, and then blended.
 It was better to first apply models to fold predictions on test and then blend them.